strapi/strapi/docs/3.0.0-beta.x/migration-guide/migration-guide-beta.17-to-beta.18.md

 Start by renaming the `./groups` folder to `./components` in your project root folder.

 Components now are placed into `categories`.
-To reflect this you must move all your components must live inside a `category` folder.
+To reflect this you must move all your components inside a `category` folder.

 ### Example